zaius/docs/lib/learn/deploy/01_introduction.md

 This section describes the different deployment possiblities within wercker.

-Wercker allows you to deploy your application to various Platform-as-a-Service (PaaS) providers such as Heroku (see example) but also Infrastructure-as-a-Service providers including Amazon Web Services and Rackspace.
+Wercker allows you to deploy your application to various Platform-as-a-Service (PaaS) providers such as Heroku but also Infrastructure-as-a-Service providers including Amazon Web Services and Rackspace.
 We call these deploy targets.

 Furthermore you can use any mechanism to orchestrate and streamline your deploys